 What type of insurance do I need for a boat?

-If you have a small watercraft such as a canoe, paddleboat, or rowboat, the personal property portion of your home insurance policy typically covers damages and theft to those boats.
+If you have a small boat such as a canoe or another unmotorized craft, the personal property portion of your home insurance policy typically covers that.
+But as always, check your policy carefully to see what it says about boats.

-However, if you’re setting sail fairly soon in something bigger, you’ll need personal watercraft (PWC) coverage.
+If you’re setting sail fairly soon in something bigger, you’ll need boat insurance.
 This type of insurance works a little like your car insurance in the way that it can help you cover costs due to:

 Liability & Medical Payments

 Your boat is an expensive investment.
 So, paying out repairs or replacing your boat entirely after an accident isn’t the ideal situation.
-Fortunately, PWC insurance also usually includes physical damage coverage.
+Fortunately, boat insurance also usually includes physical damage coverage.

-This part of your insurance may not just help you cover your watercraft itself.
-It can also help you cover the costs of repairing or replacing your boat’s equipment, such as anchors, oars, fuel tanks, life jackets, dinghies, and other tools if they’re damaged in an accident or stolen.
+This part of your insurance may not just help you cover your boat itself.
+It can also help you cover your boat’s equipment and other tools if they’re damaged in an accident or stolen.

 Additional Boat Insurance Coverages